m50d/m50d.github.com/_posts/2018-12-23-the-next-generation.md

 Look at that smug grin.
 Would you buy a used robot from this woman?

 Disappointing as the character side of all this may be, I'm glad the plot's now advancing at a steady pace.
+The younger generation have seized control of the fight in a very direct way, with our mid-season robot upgrade now in place; Athrun's sling has disappeared symbolically as he finds, if not a complete conclusion, a possible step forward.